 Converting Algebraic Circuits to R1CS (Rank One Constraint System)

-The focus of this resource is implementation: we cover a lot more corner cases of doing this transformation than other materials, discuss optimizations, and explain how the circom library accomplishes it.
+The focus of this resource is implementation: we cover a lot more corner cases of doing this transformation than other materials, discuss optimizations, and explain how the Circom library accomplishes it.

 Prerequisites

-The witness vector is a 1 x n vector that contains the value of all the input variables, the output variable, and the intermediate values.
+In a Rank 1 Constraint System the witness vector is a $1 \times n$ vector that contains the value of all the input variables, the output variable, and the intermediate values.
 It shows you have executed the circuit from start to finish, knowing both the input, output, and all the intermediate values.

 By convention, the first element is always 1 to make some calculations easier, which we will demonstrate later.

-For example, if we have the polynomial
+For example, if we have the constraint

-where each term satisfies the constraints above.
+where each term has a value that satisfies the constraints above.

 For example,

-[1, 18, 3, 2, 9]
+$$[1, 18, 3, 2, 9]$$

 is a valid witness because when we plug the values in,

-[constant = 1, out = 18, x = 3, y = 2, v₁ = 9]
+$$[\text{constant} = 1, z = 18, x = 3, y = 2, v₁ = 9]$$ it satisfies the constraints

 The extra 1 term is not used in this example and is a convenience we will explain later.

-In the circuit out = x * y, there are no intermediate variables.
-For our example, we will say we are proving 41 x 103 = 4223.
+For our example, we will say we are proving $41 \times 103 = 4223$.

-Therefore, our witness vector is [1, 4223, 41, 103], or [1, out, x, y].
+Therefore, our witness vector is $[1, 4223, 41, 103]$ as an assignment to $[1, z, x, y]$.

 result = left_hand_side × right_hand_side

-Luckily for us, it already is
+Luckily for us, it already is $$ \underbrace{z}_\text{result} = \underbrace{x}_\text{left hand side} \times \underbrace{y}_\text{right hand side} $$

 This is obviously a trivial example, but trivial examples are usually a great place to start.

-To create a valid r1cs, you need a list of formulas that contain exactly one multiplication.
+To create a valid R1CS, you need a list of formulas that contain exactly one multiplication.

-Our goal is to create a system of equations of the form
+Our goal is to create a system of equations of the form:

 Let’s jump to the answer and explain how we obtained it.